Steps for Students Filling Out the FAFSA® Form

 - Signature

 When you’re ready to fill out your FAFSA form, you can get started at fafsa.gov.
-It takes most people less than an hour to complete the FAFSA form, including gathering any personal documents and financial information needed to complete it.
+It takes most people less than 30 minutes to complete the FAFSA form, including gathering any personal documents and financial information needed to complete it.

 Important Information Before You Get Started